doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 ## Summary

-Even though we treat our deposits like physical currency it is important to remember that they are not.
-In a funny way they are just a fancy gift card at the bank commonly referred to as credit and the bank can issue as many gift cards as it wants when creating loans subject to some regulation.
-Sometimes the banks get a little too excited and issue too many such gift cards.
-Suddenly the illusion is lifted, the deposit on the computer screen is not equal to physical cash.
+Even though we treat our deposits like cash it is important to remember that they are not.
+We've learned that it is helpful to think of it as it's own currency that is pegged to whatever national currency the account is denominated in.
+The bank can issue as much of this currency as it wants when creating loans subject to some regulation.
+Sometimes the banks get a little too excited and issues too much, at that point the illusion is lifted.
+The deposit on the computer screen is not equal to physical cash.
 But we shouldn't be surprised as these credit bubbles behave in a lot of similar ways as stock bubbles (see my earlier blog [post]({% post_url 2021-01-28-the-psychology-of-stock-bubbles %})).
-The stock and credit market are systems made by humans and are therefore bound by the laws of psychology.
-It follows that we shouldn't be surprised that they exhibit the same imperfections as human nature.
+The stock and credit markets are systems controlled by the whims of humans and are therefore bound by the laws of psychology.
+It follows that we shouldn't be surprised that they exhibit the same imperfections as human nature with all its heighs and lows.